L-Serine Supplementation in Hereditary Sensory Neuropathy Type 1

 - HSAN1 patients with prominent sensory loss with foot ulcers or shooting pains and con-firmed mutations in SPTLC1.

-- Males and females of more than 18 years of age
+- Males and females of 18 years or older

 - All patients will be able to provide informed consent and comply with oral dietary supple-mentation and study activities.
 Compliance with supplementation will be monitored through measurement of DSB levels.